SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-windows.md

 1. Select/create installation token and customize your tags.
 1. (Optional) Select the **Auto Configure Host and Process metrics data collection** checkbox to collect host and process metrics.
 1. Copy command and execute it in the powershell where the collector needs to be installed.<br/><img src={useBaseUrl('img/send-data/opentelemetry-collector/windows-ui-install-6.png')} alt="windows-ui-installation-6.png" width="900" />
-1. Wait for the installation to complete.
+1. Wait for the installation process to complete, then click **Next** to proceed.
-1. Click **Next** to complete the installation process.

 ### Install Script